Sustainability at Willamette University

-To advance sustainability in programs and operations, the Willamette Sustainability Institute brings together several university entities and efforts under the direction of the Sustainability Executive Committee.
-This restructuring combines the Center for Sustainable Communities, the Sustainability Council and the Zena Advisory Committee into a single, focused entity.
+During the 2013-14 academic year we are restructuring sustainability at Willamette.
+The creation of the Sustainability Institute combines the Center for Sustainable Communities, the University's Sustainability Council and the Zena Advisory Committee into a single focused entity.